arcus/education_modules/sql_basics/sql_basics.md

 ### ORDER BY Statement

-Another useful piece of SQL syntax for exporing datasets is the `ORDER BY` statement, which (as its name suggests) is used to order your result set by a given set of one or more columns.
+Another useful piece of SQL syntax for exploring datasets is the `ORDER BY` statement, which (as its name suggests) is used to order your result set by a given set of one or more columns.

-When listing columns in the `ORDER BY` statment you can specify that they be sorted in either ascending (`ASC`) or descending (`DESC`) order.
+When listing columns in the `ORDER BY` statement you can specify that they be sorted in either ascending (`ASC`) or descending (`DESC`) order.
 If you list more than one column in `ORDER BY`, items will be sorted first by the first column you provide, and then, within "ties", by the second, then third, etc., column.
 For instance, the code below first sorts by `county`, and then within each possible value of `county` sorts by `ethnicity`.
 Run it to see the results!

 ```sql
 SELECT DISTINCT